GlitchHunterCoder/Bloxd-NativeKit/README.md

 ## All User Features

-- `convertNative(GlobalObj)` — derives a mutable blueprint from an existing intrinsic and returns a constructor that mirrors its behaviour
+- `convertNative(GlobalObj)` — derives a mutable blueprint from an existing intrinsic, ready to edit before passing to `createNative`
 - `createNative(blueprint)` — builds a new intrinsic-like constructor from a blueprint object
 - **callable without `new`** — returns a literal value
 - **callable with `new`** — returns a boxed object instance